 He is Risen Bible Verse

 The gospel of Mark recounts the women who went to the tomb to take care of the body of Jesus.
-On the way there, they talked about which one of them would roll the heavy stone away from the tomb’s opening.
-Something most women might worry about.
+On the way there, Mary Magdalene Mary the mother of James, and Salome, talked about which one of them would roll the heavy stone away from the tomb’s opening.
+When you think about it, It’s something most women might worry about.
+Would they have the strength to move a very large stone?

 But when they arrived, they didn’t need to worry anymore.
-They were greeted by an angel who said to them…
+They were greeted at the entrance of the tomb by an angel wearing a white robe who said to them the greatest words ever spoken…

 Do not be alarmed.
 You seek Jesus of Nazareth, who was crucified.
 He is risen!
 He is not here.
 See the place where they laid Him.